jiffyspace/ha_eos_addon/eos/DOCS.md

 and the python script [hass_entities](https://github.com/pmazz/ps_hassio_entities).
 The installation through HACS of that script didn't work for me anymore (incompatibility with HACS version >= 2.0).
 I had to manulally download the script and register it in my configuration.yaml.

 This setup isn't easy to replicate, but there is a lot of information needed for a good decision and I'm quite happy with it up to now.

+## Configuration
+The config file for EOS is stored in the home assistant config in the /config/eos/EOS.config.json file and can be adapted there.
+The folder and file is created, when the add-on was at least one time started.
+The add-on needs to be restarted for the changes to have an effect.

+## Visualization Result PDF
+The visualization results PDF file is stored under /share/eos/visualization_results_new.pdf.